oystr-foss/proxy-load-balancer/README.md

 ```

 ### Debugging
-By default, all logs are sent to stdin/stderr but in the upcoming updates we are going to store them in `/var/log/oplb.log`.
+By default, all logs are sent to stdin/stderr but you can set `log_info=<PATH>` to store it in a custom file.

 ### TODO